mortael/script.skinshortcuts/README.md

 * [Advanced usage topics](./resources/docs/advanced/Advanced%20Usage.md)
 * [labelID and localisation](./resources/docs/labelID%20and%20Localisation.md)

-It's highly recommended to take time to read through these documents before you begin.
+It's highly recommended taking the time to read through these documents before you begin.

-If you require any assistance post on the Kodi forum and I'll do my best to assist:
+If you require any assistance post on the Kodi forum, and I'll do my best to assist:

 [http://forum.kodi.tv/showthread.php?tid=178294](https://forum.kodi.tv/showthread.php?tid=178294)